 We have found that spices are very important to internationals.
 If you want the food you make to taste like it does in your home country, you will definitely be wanting to purchase spices that are not normally found in U.S. grocery stores.

-There are some great stores with spices that are located a half hour away from campus, but there are some good options for purchasing spices locally as well.
+There are some great stores with international groceries and spices that are located a half hour away from campus, but there are some good options for purchasing spices locally as well.
 We recommend the following:

-Ruby’s Asian Market is a small Asian food store located on Sycamore Rd. just beyond the Jewel food store.
-The address is 1406 Sycamore Rd, Suite C. Their web address is http://rubysasianmarket.com If you don’t find what you are looking for, they may be willing to order it for you.
+Ruby’s Asian Market is a small Asian food store located on 1406 Sycamore Rd. just beyond the Jewel food store.
+Their web address is http://rubysasianmarket.com If you don’t find what you are looking for, they may be willing to order it for you.

-If neither one of these places has the spices you are looking for, we recommend purchasing spices online and having them shipped to your residence.
+If neither one of these places has the groceries you are looking for, we recommend purchasing them online and having them shipped to your residence.
 A good option for doing this is Penzeys.
 You might want to do a search for spices from your region by using words like “Indian”, “Asian”, etc… Their web address is https://www.penzeys.com/shop/spices/

 Transportation around DeKalb

 Getting around the Dekalb area is fairly easy with the Northern Illinois Husky bus system or the DeKalb County TransVac buses that service both DeKalb and Sycamore.
 Students will mostly use the Husky buses which are free to university students.
 TransVac prices are very inexpensive.
 Below are the links needed for more information:

 Transportation to Chicago